jithu-ann/Project-4/README.md

 we are trying to predict Streams and if the song made it to spotify’s charts and where it charted.
 First we decided to remove all of the variables that was not a Float or integer.
-Converted the streams from object to int64
+Converted the streams from object to int64.

+First, we tried to use **Linear Regression** to find if there's relation between streams/charts (dependant variable) to all the other variables (independent variables).